Percentage Rent: Mastering the Nuances of a Retail Lease

 - Calculating and Reporting: In an ideal percentage rent provision, the percentage rent is calculated and paid annually.
 If this is not possible, the lease then should state that the percentage rent is calculated annually and paid beginning in the month in which the natural breakpoint is met.

 - Unfair Proration: Some landlords will want the tenant to pay on a prorated basis for a partial year.
 This can be acceptable, but keep in mind that if a tenant opens its store just before the Thanksgiving and Christmas holidays, the gross sales could be unusually high during that period.
-This would unfairly trigger percentage rent and should be avoided or addressed.
+This could unfairly trigger percentage rent and should be avoided or addressed.

 To maximize the potential percentage rent payable to the landlord, a landlord might require the tenant to do a few things: continuously operate in the premises, not open another location in close proximity to the shopping center, and permit the landlord to audit the gross sales.
 Also, retail landlords may require gross sales reporting even if no percentage rent is required.
 The purpose of this is to keep close watch on the tenant’s financial health and to anticipate finance-related problems.